sagaxyz/node-deploy/README.md

 The playbooks are idempotent, so they can be run as much as possible with no negative consequences.
 It is possible to just redeploy a single component using `--tags <role>`.
 E.g.: `--tags controller`.

 ## Migration from AWS
 If you are already running a validator on AWS EKS, follow this part to migrate.
-It is really important to follow the exact sequence of operation to avoid double signing.
+It is really important to follow the exact sequence of operation to avoid double signing:
+1. Deploy the new cluster in fullnode mode.
+Verify all the chainlets are started and in sync.
+Check in grafana that the block production doesn't have hiccups.
+2. Scale down the old cluster.
+3. Redeploy the new cluster in validator mode.
+It's just a redeploy of the controller and have it redeploy all the chains.

 ### Deploy the new cluster in fullnode mode
 - Make sure `mode: fullnode` in your inventory file.
 - Follow the [Deploy Saga Pegasus](#deploy-saga-pegasus) instructions
 - Verify that the validator is spinning up new chains once SPC is in sync `kubectl get pods -A | grep chainlet`
-- Make sure the chains are in sync: `kubectl get pods -A | awk '/chainlet/{print "kubectl exec deployment/chainlet -n " $1 " -- sagaosd status | jq -r .sync_info.catching_up"}'`.
-Then execute the output commands.
-Make sure all of the chains return "false".
+- Make sure the chains are in sync: `scripts/sync-status.sh [--kubeconfig <kubeconfig_file>]`.
+It will print a success or failure message at the end.

 ### Scale down the old cluster
 **After making sure the new cluster is in sync**